ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="patch"></a>PATCH

-Patches an image.
-All data will be overwritten.
+Modifies an image.

+Restricted to superuser privileges or above.
+Patches an image from the images endpoint on a film location.
+All data will be overwritten - current fields to stay the same must be included as well.
+The ID of the image should be included in the body.
+Can be used to approve an image submission.